alipzsh/knowledge-base/TLCL.md

 * `if [ $? -eq 0 ]; then` checks the exit status of the previous command

+* `$$` contains the current process's ID.

+This is useful when you need to create temporary files for the script.
+If you have multiple instances of the same script or program running at the same time, each might need its own temporary files.
+In this case, you can create temporary files named /tmp/script_name_$$ for every one of them.

 * one liner: `if [ a == a ]; then echo "t"; else echo "f"; fi`

 # useful combinations